hdl/containers/doc/sphinx/dev/Contributing.rst

 #.
 Create or update workflow(s).

 *  For each tool or multi-tool image, a GitHub Actions workflow is added to link:{repotree}.github/workflows[`.github/workflows/`].
 Find documentation at https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions[Workflow syntax for GitHub Actions].
 Copying some of the existing workflows in this repo and adapting it is suggested.
 *  In each workflow, all the images produced from stages of the corresponding dockerfile are built, tested and pushed.
-Scripts from link:{repotree}.github/bin[`.github/bin`] are used.
+Scripts from link:{repotree}utils[`utils`] are used.
 *  The workflow matrix is used for deciding which collections is each tool to be built for.

 #.
 Update the documentation.